adamyodinsky/Flock/README.md

 ## Troubleshooting

-### 01
+### Issue 01

-Getting error when starting Minikube on Mac machine
+Getting error when starting Minikube on a Mac machine

 `failed to connect to /var/run/com.docker.vmnetd.sock: is vmnetd running?`